-This is the pattern of subjects proposed for the 2018/19 timetable.
+This is the pattern of subjects proposed for the 2019/20 timetable.
 Lessons are typically 55 minutes in duration.
 Boys are taught in the same groups for English, History, Geography and Religious Studies.
-There are also nine sets for Science, where boys are taught in the same groups for Biology, Chemistry and Physics.
-Boys are allocated sets based on ability in Mathematics, Science and in French after one term.
-There are two option blocks.
+There are also nine groups for Science.
+In Mathematics and French boys are allocated sets based on ability.
+In French this takes place after the first term.